timunie/Ava-ApiTests/website/docs/M_Avalonia_AvaloniaObject_GetHashCode.md

 #### Return Value
+<a href="https://learn.microsoft.com/dotnet/api/system.int32" target="_blank" rel="noopener noreferrer">Int32</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.int32" target="_blank" rel="noopener noreferrer">Int32</a>Overriding Equals and GetHashCode on an AvaloniaObject is disallowed for two reasons: - AvaloniaObjects are by their nature mutable - The presence of attached properties means that the semantics of equality are difficult to define See https://github.com/AvaloniaUI/Avalonia/pull/2747 for the discussion that prompted this.
+Overriding Equals and GetHashCode on an AvaloniaObject is disallowed for two reasons: - AvaloniaObjects are by their nature mutable - The presence of attached properties means that the semantics of equality are difficult to define See https://github.com/AvaloniaUI/Avalonia/pull/2747 for the discussion that prompted this.

 ## See Also